espressif/esp-azure/examples/iothub_client_sample_mqtt/README.md

 > While changing the value, please ensure that you have completely cleared the older value, before pasting the new one.
 If you face any run time connection issues, double check this value.

 - Execute `make menuconfig`.
 In the menu, go to `Example Configuration` and configure `WiFi SSID` and `WiFi Password` so that the device can connect to the appropriate Wi-Fi network on boot up.
-Set `IOT Hub Device Connection String` with the string copied above
+Set `IOT Hub Device Host Name` and `IOT Hub Device ID` with the string copied above.
+You also need set `IOT Hub Device Key` when choose `Symmetric Key` authenticate which be default.

 ## Trying out the example